qtm-iisc/Twister/README.md

-# DOCUMENTATION:

-TWISTER is a python package that helps you find and construct commensurate moiré superlattices on introducing a twist between 2D materials.
+**TWISTER** is a python package that helps you find and construct commensurate moiré superlattices on introducing a twist between 2D materials.
 Please see below for instructions regarding specific lattices.

-TWISTER can also be used to study the structural reconstruction of moiré superlattices with classical forcefields through a LAMMPS interface.
+**TWISTER** can also be used to study the structural reconstruction of moiré superlattices with classical forcefields through a LAMMPS interface.
 See FFRelaxation/ for examples

 If you use this package please cite the following paper for which this code was developed: